xenburn/ignite/docs/quick-start/mobx-state-tree.md

 ## Why?
 There's a bazillion other state management libs.
 Why a bazillion + 1?

 Because it does a lot for you.
-It’s a great middle ground between completely structure (like `redux`) and completely freestyle (like `mobx`).
+It’s a great middle ground between completely structured (like `redux`) and completely freestyle (like `mobx`).

 It brings more than just state-management to the table as well (such as dependency injection, serialization, and lifecycle events.

 ## Small Note about TypeScript
-Not only have we switched to `mst` from `redux`, but we also switched from `JavaScript` to `TypeScript`.
+Not only have we switched to `mst` from `redux`, but we've also switched from `JavaScript` to `TypeScript`.

 # Some of the Highlights
 * Mostly intuitive (concept props and actions).
 * Computed values are only recalculated if their upstream sources change.
-* Computed values are only calculated if someone care
+* Computed values are only calculated if someone cares
 * Some guidance is given to how you should structure your app
 * It feels database-y - (identifiers & references & views)
-* `onSnapshot`, `onAction`, and `onPatch` is brilliant
+* `onSnapshot`, `onAction`, and `onPatch` are brilliant
-* `extends` & `compose` is pretty great
+* `extends` & `compose` are pretty great
 * life cycle events are pretty great

 # Some of the Fumbles
-* Typing with `TypeScript` can be tricky.
+* Typing models with `TypeScript` can be tricky.
 Since a model can be made out of separate blocks, the type system doesn’t have a complete picture.
-* Some people have said `mobx` and `mobx-state-tree` has too much sorcery or magic.
+* Some people have said `mobx` and `mobx-state-tree` rely too much on magic.
 * Finding information about it is hard on the inter-tubes.
 It’s a bit of a sleeper library.
-* Error messages and tooltips are sometimes hilariously verbose.
+* Error messages and tooltips can be hilariously verbose at times.
 * The api has a huge surface area.
-* Docs aren't beginner-friendly.
+* The docs aren't beginner-friendly.
 They’re very advanced-friendly though.
 * Not a fan of the name `views` for computed fields.

 # Installing